 VAT payable is included as an expense only to the extent that it is not recoverable from Her Majesty's Revenue and Customs.
 VAT receivable is excluded from income.

-Note 2 - Changes to Accounting Standards
+CLACKMANNANSHIRE COUNCIL ANNUAL ACCOUNTS 2022/23 Notes to the Financial Statements Note 2 - Changes to Accounting Standards